ajakaiye33/qrcode-generator/README.md

 ## Features

 - Generate QR codes for URLs.
-- Customize QR codes with logos.
+- Customize QR codes with logos or any photo.
 - Add text below the QR codes.
 - Configurable via a JSON file.
 - Docker support for containerized deployment.
-- Automated CI/CD pipeline with GitHub Actions.
+- Automated CI/CD pipeline with GitHub Actions basically for tests and format.

 ## Project Structure